-The compliance rate for this measure was 6%.
-The measure was applied to records in all 48 files in the sample; 3 of the 48 files were rated achieved and 45 were rated not achieved.
-To receive a rating of achieved, the file contained a learning plan for the caregiver and documentation indicating that the caregiver had been provided with information or education on relevant topics and had completed mandatory training within two years of the date on which the caregiver was approved.
-If it had not been two years since the caregiver was approved, the file contained a learning plan and documentation indicating that the caregiver was in the process of completing the mandatory training.
+The compliance rate for this measure was 0%.
+The measure was applied to records in all 37 files in the sample and none of these files were rated achieved.
+In order to receive a rating of achieved, the file had to contain a learning plan for the caregiver and documentation indicating that the caregiver had been provided with information or education on relevant topics and had completed mandatory training within two years of the date on which the caregiver was approved.
+If it had not been two years since the caregiver was approved, the file needed to contain a learning plan and documentation indicating that the caregiver was in the process of completing the mandatory training.

-Almost half the files rated not achieved were missing documentation related to more than one of these activities.
-The learning plan (missing in 36 files) and confirmation that the caregiver had completed mandatory training within two years of the date on which the caregiver was approved (missing in 32 files) were the most frequently missed activities, followed by confirmation that the caregiver was provided information or education on relevant topics (missing in 15 files).
+Most of the files rated not achieved were missing documentation related to more than one of these activities.
+Confirmation that the caregiver had completed mandatory training within two years of the date on which the caregiver was approved or by 2008 for caregivers approved prior to 2006 (missing in 30 files) and the learning plan (missing in 29 files) were the most frequently missed activities, followed by confirmation that the caregiver was provided information or education on relevant topics (missing in 8 files).